jarchuleta/lightwight-php-router/README.md

-#PHP Router
+# PHP Router
-I wrote this as part of a router function to replace code that wasn't working in old php environments
+I wrote this as part of a router function to replace code that wasn't working in old php environments.
+Later I added the Views Markup.

 ## .htaccess
 You'll need to setup htaccess with the following routering instructions